galette/galettedoc/source/usermanual/preferences.rst

 * **Can group managers create members?** groups managers can create members attached to their groups.
 * **Can group managers edit members?** groups managers can edit member of their groups information.
 * **Can group managers send mailings?** groups manager can send mailings.
-* **Can group managers do exports?** groups managers cen export groups as PDF, generate attendance sheets, cards, labels and CSV exports for members of their groups.
+* **Can group managers do exports?** groups managers can export groups as PDF, generate attendance sheets, cards, labels and CSV exports for members of their groups.
 * **Can group managers see contributions?** groups managers can see contributions of members of their groups.
 * **Can group managers create contributions?** groups managers can create contributions on behalf of members of their groups.
 * **Can group managers see transactions?** groups managers can see transactions of members of their groups.